 If something would take more than a month for you to save up for—assuming that you're paying off all your other expenses at the same time—you should avoid buying it on credit.

 Buying things on credit is often incorrectly viewed as an excuse to buy things that you're nowhere near having enough money saved up to buy.

 Using credit this way leads to debt, which can put unnecessary financial strain on your business.

 There are situations in which you can get away with using credit in this way—such as during the introductory APR—but many people and businesses fall into a habit of overspending.

 Overspending leads to carrying a balance on your credit card.
 Carrying a balance means that you're paying heavy interest on the cash you've pledged to give back, which can spiral out of control very quickly.

-If you find yourself in a bad situation where you can't afford to pay off your entire monthly statement, you can make a "minimum payment," which prevents your card from going to collections but doesn't prevent the accrual of additional interest.
+If you find yourself in a bad situation where you can't afford to pay off your entire monthly statement, make a "minimum payment," which prevents your card from going to collections but doesn't prevent the accrual of additional interest.